Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: ROTATION VELOCITIES IN THE EQUATORIAL PLANE AND ROTATION CURVE DIVERSITY

-From Fig.3 and Fig.4, we find the following results: (1) For Kerr-Newman-AdS black hole surrounded by quintessence dark energy in Rastall gravity, the rotation velocity is always flat away from black hole when $\alpha$ is small.
-The rotation velocity becomes flat with the decrease of $\kappa\lambda$.
-(2) For Kerr-Newman-AdS black hole surrounded by scalar field dark matter in Rastall gravity, the influence of $\alpha$ on the rotation velocity is similar to that of quintessence dark energy, but the rotation velocity is always flat away from black hole.
-The $\kappa\lambda$ makes the rotation velocity to have large change.
+Fig. 3 and Fig. 4 show the curves of the rotation velocity for the KN-AdS black hole surrounded by the dark energy and perfect fluid dark matter, respectively, in the Rastall gravity.
+We find that: (1) In the case of dark energy, the rotation velocity always decreases with the increasing distance from the black hole and becomes flatter with the decreasing $\kappa\lambda$.
+(2) In the case of perfect fluid dark matter, the influence of $\kappa\lambda$ on the rotation velocity is minor at small distances and significant at larger distances.
+Note that the effect at larger distances is not shown in the figures, but can be inferred from the explicit expression of the rotation velocity (Eq.
+46).

-In Rastall gravity theory, the parameter $\kappa\lambda$ represents the degree satisfying Mach principle.
-By analyzing the expression (\ref{RC5}), we find that Mach principle $0<\kappa\lambda<1/2$ make the rotation velocity to have diversity at a distance under no black hole (M=Q=0) and scalar field dark matter ($\omega=-1/3$), such as

-where the parameter $k$ is related to $\kappa\lambda$, $C_{1}(\alpha,\kappa\lambda)$ and $C_{2}(\alpha,\kappa\lambda)$ are function of $\alpha,\kappa\lambda$.
-If the parameter $\kappa\lambda$ changes with galaxy, the diversity of rotation velocity in galaxy can be explained.
-In Rastall gravity theory, the $\kappa\lambda$ should depend on mass and energy distribution, Mach principle could explain the diversity of rotation velocity in galaxy.
-In the future work, we want to study the observed data on the diversity of rotation curve.